Route Grade Votings

 Total votes cast 134

-10m.
-A solo problem up the centre of the smooth slab with a technical start (feels hard unless you 'hop').
-Continue more easily, though with care, up pockets then easier ground.
+The centre of the slab has a tough start - hard unless you hop-it!
+Continue with care up pockets to easy ground.

 Login to your ROCKFAX account to add your comments - Search for comments.